 Ewan the Dream Sheep was one of my first baby purchases after a friend recommended it.
 She swears by it for getting both her children to sleep.
-After nearly 4 months of use, I can safely say it is magic!
+After over a year of use, I can safely say it is magic!
 He plays a big role in our bedtime routine.

 What is Ewan the Dream Sheep?

 Ewan the Dream Sheep is a stuffed toy-like sheep that plays soothing sounds (basically white noise) and provides a warm reddish pinkish glow from its tummy (which is meant to remind baby of being in the womb).
 It is designed to calm babies and toddlers to help them sleep.

 There are 4 different sound options—you simply press each leg to hear them.
 All 4 sounds have a heartbeat base, which is meant to remind the baby of being back in the womb listening to mum’s heartbeat.
 The 4 sounds are: heart beat and harp, heart beat and vacuum cleaner, heart beat and womb noises and heart beat and rain.
 The sound continues for 20 minutes and hopefully by the time it ends, you have a sleeping baby!
 We tend to use the harp sound option as it seemed to work best for us.
 My husband finds it slightly irritating, but puts up with it because it’s so effective!
 It doesn’t bother me, but it is very repetitive so I can see what he means.

 We’ve used it every night pretty much since birth.
 I tend to turn it on halfway through his final feed and by the end he’s asleep.